Juniors + AI: Why Seniors Become the Bottleneck

 | +91% | Review time per PR in high-AI teams | Faros AI telemetry, 2026 |

-- Written tasks before every AI run.
-The senior judges a change against stated intent instead of reconstructing it from the diff – checkable form, minutes to write, senior-hours to skip.
+- Written tasks for a bounded AI-assisted trial.
+The senior judges a change against stated intent instead of reconstructing it from the diff - checkable form.
+Measure author preparation and review rounds; do not assume a time saving.

 - Juniors verify before requesting review.
-The junior checks their own AI output against the task – scope, criteria, validation – and attaches the result.
-Raw generation never reaches a senior directly.
+The junior checks their own AI output against the task - scope, criteria, validation - and attaches the result.
+The evidence supports review; it does not approve the change.

 - Machines clear the mechanical layer.
-Types, tests, boundaries and the spec comparison run per change (two-pass workflow) – senior minutes buy architecture and risk judgment only.
+Types, tests, boundaries and the spec comparison run per change (two-pass workflow).
+Passing checks is verification evidence, not proof of correctness or a substitute for risk-based human review.

 The junior's side of the bargain